Table of Contents

 Let’s talk about propagating plants.
 Because we all want to make more plants for free from the plants we love.

-There are an unfathomable number of propagation methods out there so today we are going to go through our top 5 best ones!
+There are an unfathomable number of propagation methods out there!

 The easiest and most common method of propagation is to take a cutting of your plant and simply place it in a container with the media of your choice.

-Some plants will need the building blocks contained in a node (the bump on the stem where leaves grow off the stem) in order to produce roots and new growth.
+Some plants will need the building blocks contained in a node (the bump on the stem where leaves grow off the stem) in order to produce roots.

 There are other plants such as Peperomia or Begonia that only need a leaf or a stem in order to produce a whole new plant.

 Another method of creating more plants is to simply divide the plants.
 Many plants will grow whole new baby plants commonly called pups that can be cut from the mother plant and allowed to root in soil or water and grow their own root system if it was not already established before the cut.
 Dracaena and Haworthia are examples of plants that grow this way.

 Corms and Rhizomes are fleshy tubers created in the root systems of plants.
 They can be removed from the parent plant before or after they have sprouted and even chopped into pieces in some cases to have multiple plants sprout from the one Rhizome.